A A A B

 - Volunteer as an individual

-- Support a particular cause of your choice
+- Support a local cause of your choice through a fundraising activity

 East Barnet Festival is made by its volunteers.
 North London’s biggest free-entry outdoor festival can’t happen without an army of supporters.